Using an hCG Levels Chart To Monitor Your Pregnancy

 • Miscalculation of your conception date

 There's nothing you can do to increase your hCG levels when they're in decline.
-Typically, when an early miscarriage occurs, there's a chromosomal abnormality or another issue with the embryo that causes the pregnancy to not be viable (and the body responds by lowering the hCG levels).
+Typically, when an early miscarriage occurs, there's a chromosomal abnormality or another issue with the embryo that makes the pregnancy not viable, which is reflected in decreasing hCG levels.

 On the other hand, if your hCG levels are higher than average, this can indicate a miscalculation of your conception date.
 High hCG levels can also signal a molar pregnancy (hydatidiform mole) or a pregnancy with multiples.